“We’ve been trying to get an online educational initiative off the ground for (2, 5, 10+) years...we just don’t know where to start.”

 But beyond industry-specific resources, consider formally offering other online career development services, like resume best practices and how to write unique cover letters.
 Many job search topics can easily be translated into online learning courses, downloadable templates, and guides full of tips!

 So now that the hard part (the idea) is over, it’s time to execute!
 And that’s a whole lot easier than it may seem.
-In fact, we’ve boiled it down to three simple steps:
+In fact, we’ve boiled it down to three easy steps: